shaivipandey/eas503-notes/chapters/03/basics.md

 - `+=` -- add to another string and save value
 - `int("3")` -- convert str to int
 - `float("3.4")` -- convert str to float
+- `str(<input>)` -- convert the input to a string data type.
+Useful for converting numbers to strings so you can concatenate strings and numbers.

 ## Single Quotes vs Double Quotes